 All the principles of color and design that a painter skillfully uses can

 be translated directly into this delightful medium, with the fascinating addition of a third dimension.
 There are many fine artists who create small objects of art

 and jewelry.
 But polymer clay can be used for so much more!

 I thoroughly enjoy exploring it as a tool for storytelling, by creating relief sculptures that colorfully express my faith.
 It has been a thrilling journey of discovery of the medium, its potential and the process of storytelling.

 I hope the following pages inspire you to try your hand at this forgiving medium.To get you started, here is a simple video tutorial for making a rose.
-After viewing it, if you want to try to sculpt other flowers, check out this site that offers hundreds of free photos of flowers to use as a reference to create your own sculpted flowers.

 On the other hand if you want to start small, view the video below and learn how simple it is to mimic filigree work.